1jour1vin

 Wine rated (2019 guide) 93/100

-Clos des Jacobins presents ripe fruit and lovely freshness.
-Crisp and sapid on the palate, with al dente fruit, lovely vitality, precise tannins, and pleasant tension.
-It is a fresh and pleasant wine, with a certain richness, very much in keeping with the spirit of the vintage.
+Clos des Jacobins offers perfectly ripe fruit and a lovely freshness.
+On the palate, it is crisp and savory, with fruit that’s “al dente,” nice structure, precise tannins, and pleasant tension.
+It is a fresh and approachable wine, with a certain richness, very much in keeping with the spirit of the vintage.

 Yves Beck